sipgate-io/sipgateio-sendfax-php/README.md

 The token should have the `sessions:fax:write` scope.
 For more information about personal access tokens visit https://www.sipgate.io/rest-api/authentication#personalAccessToken.

-The `FAX_ID` uniquely identifies the extension from which you wish to send your message.
+The `FAXLINE_ID` uniquely identifies the extension from which you wish to send your message.
 Further explanation is given in the section [Web Fax Extensions](#web-fax-extensions).

 > **Optional:**
 > In order to send a delayed message uncomment the following line in [SendFax.php](./src/SendFax.php) and set the desired date and time in the future (up to one month):